 Unfortunately, we rarely get enough time to do it all, and some things are inevitably pushed back.
 You want to make sure that the tasks that go on the back burner are of low importance and priority.

 Think of prioritizing as a filter.
 It skims through different tasks that need to be done and highlights the most important ones.
 That saves you from wobbling around doing things that do not align with your primary goals.
 Imagine working hard day by day.
 Then comes the end of the year, and you realize that you are not one step closer to your goals.
 It happens more than you think.
 There is always something urgent (or seemingly urgent) that pushes other activities out of your schedule.
 And the most effective way to control it is through prioritization.
+But remember the importance of flexibility; besides priorities, it is always important to be flexible in plans, to be able to interrupt something, and to control the situation better using a modern schedule builder.

 Tip: Once you’re done prioritizing, make sure you schedule key tasks in your personal weekly planner first.